-D. Office of the Representative on Freedom of the Media (RFoM)204
+D. Office of the Representative on Freedom of the Media (RFoM)203

-In 2018, the total workforce of the Office of the RFoM remained predominantly composed by women (53.3%).
+In 2018, the total workforce of the Office of the Representative on Freedom of the Media (RFoM) remained predominantly composed by women (53.3%).
 They represented 80% of S-level positions, nevertheless only one female employee held a P-level position out of four.
 D-level positions and the Head of the Institution remained without female representation, as they were held by men.

-E. Seconded Posts in the Secretariat, Institutions and Field Operations205
+E. Seconded Posts in the Secretariat, Institutions and Field Operations204

-As of 31 December 2018, the OSCE had a total of 1 224 seconded staff members from 46 participating States, of whom 26.5% were women.
+As of 31 December 2018, the OSCE had a total of 1,224 seconded staff members from 46 participating States, of whom 26.5% were women.